[ 三 ]

 But today, the atmosphere was different.
 Today the King had his head cradled in the palm of his hand, and the air seemed to twitch like a fretful pigeon in hunting season.
 The ministers whispered among themselves in low tones, and the great hall held its breath.

 A messenger rushed in, robes crumpled and hat askew.
-He had been ordered to deliver the message as quickly as possible, but in the great hall he could not run, hence resulting in his jerky gait.
+He had been ordered to deliver the message as quickly as possible, but in the great hall he could not run, and it resulted in an ungainly, jerky gait.
 The ministers watched him walk the length of the red carpet until finally he stood at the base of the throne.

 “Your Majesty.
 There are reports coming in about our neighbouring country.
 The new regime in Drihani has taken full control.
 They are calling it the new era of leadership, this – this – democracy.”